awsdocs/amazon-vpc-user-guide/doc_source/VPC_SecurityGroups.md

 |  The ID of the security group for your Microsoft SQL Server database servers  |  TCP  |  1433  |  Allow outbound Microsoft SQL Server access to instances in the specified security group  |
 |  The ID of the security group for your MySQL database servers  |  TCP  |  3306  |  Allow outbound MySQL access to instances in the specified security group  |

-A database server would need a different set of rules\.
+A database server needs a different set of rules\.
 For example, instead of inbound HTTP and HTTPS traffic, you can add a rule that allows inbound MySQL or Microsoft SQL Server access\.
 For an example of security group rules for web servers and database servers, see [Security](VPC_Scenario3.md#VPC_Scenario3_Security)\.
 For more information about security groups for Amazon RDS DB instances, see [Controlling access with security groups](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Overview.RDSSecurityGroups.html) in the *Amazon RDS User Guide*\.

 For examples of security group rules for specific kinds of access, see [Security group rules reference](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/security-group-rules-reference.html) in the *Amazon EC2 User Guide for Linux Instances*\.